 - Tax Exempt Bus Pass: The Government of Canada tax credits if you use a bus pass.
 Keep your monthly pass and dated receipt.

-- Accessible Buses: 100% of the transit buses used in Whistler’s fleet are low-floor buses, providing wheelchair, scooter and stroller accessible service on transit routes throughout the region.
+- Accessible Buses: 100 per cent of the transit buses used in Whistler’s fleet are low-floor buses, providing wheelchair, scooter and stroller accessible service on transit routes throughout the region.

 - Free Village Shuttle Service: The #4 - Marketplace Shuttle runs from the Gondola Transit Exchange (stop #4) to Marketplace/Medical Centre in the winter only, while the #5 Upper Village/Benchlands Shuttle (Gondola Transit Exchange stop #5) services Blackcomb Mountain Base Lodge and Benchlands accommodations year-round.